Quebec sovereignty movement: Before the 1960s

 Sovereignty and sovereignism are terms derived from the modern independence movement, which started during the Quiet Revolution of the 1960s.
 However, the roots of Quebecers' desire for political autonomy are much older than that.

-Francophone nationalism in North America dates back to 1534, the year Jacques Cartier landed in the Gespe'gewa'gi district of Miꞌkmaꞌki claiming Canada for France, and more particularly to 1608, the year of the founding of Québec by Samuel de Champlain, the first permanent settlement for French colonists and their descendants in New France (who were called Canadiens, Canayens or Habitants).
-Following the British conquest of New France, the Canadien movement, which lasted from 1760 to the late 18th century and sought to restore the traditional rights of French Canadians abolished by the Royal Proclamation of 1763, began.
+Francophone nationalism in North America dates back to 1534, the year Jacques Cartier landed in the Gespe'gewa'gi district of Miꞌkmaꞌki claiming Canada for France, and more particularly to 1608, the year of the founding of Quebec City by Samuel de Champlain, the first permanent settlement for French colonists and their descendants in New France (who were called Canadiens, Canayens or Habitants).
+Following the British conquest of New France, the Canadien movement, which lasted from 1760 to the late 18th century and sought to restore the traditional rights of French Canadians began.
 During this period, French Canadians began to express an indigenous form of nationalism which emphasized their longstanding residence in North America.
 The period was briefly interrupted by the Quebec Act of 1774, which granted certain rights to Canadiens but did not truly satisfy them, and was notably exacerbated by the 1783 Treaty of Paris, which ceded parts of the Quebec to the United States, and the Constitutional Act of 1791, which established the Westminster system.

 The Patriote movement was the period lasting from the beginning of the 19th century to the defeat of the Patriotes at the Battle of Saint-Eustache in 1837, the final battle in the Patriotes War.
 It began with the founding of the Parti Canadien by the Canadiens.
 It stands out for its notorious resistance to the influence of the Château Clique, a group of wealthy families in Lower Canada in the early 19th century who were the Lower Canadian equivalent of the Family Compact in Upper Canada.

 The perfidious plans of the British authorities have broken all ties of sympathy with a motherland which shows itself to be insensitive.
 A separation has begun between parties whose union it will never be possible to cement again, but which will continue with increasing vigor, until an unexpected and unforeseen event, as we are offered from time to time in the course of the present times, provides us with a favorable opportunity to take our place among the independent sovereignties of America.
 We missed two great opportunities: let's all be prepared for a third.